hanjingo/doc/OS/storage.md

 ![clook_disk_sceduling_algorithm](res/clook_disk_sceduling_algorithm.png)

-In CLOOK, the disk arm in spite of going to the end goes only to the last request to be serviced in front of the head and then from there goes to the other end's last request.
-Thus, it also prevents the extra dealy which occurred due to unnecessary traversal to the end of the disk.
+In CLOOK, the disk arm, in spite of going to the end, goes only to the last request to be serviced in front of the head, and then from there goes to the other end's last request.
+Thus, it also prevents the extra delay that occurred due to unnecessary traversal to the end of the disk.

 ### RSS (Random Scheduling)